doomers/ImageToast/README.md

 ```

 bitmap - bitmap is the bitmap of the image you want to display.
-duration - Use ImageToast.LENGTH_LONG or ImageToast.LENGTH_SHORT
+duration - Use ImageToast.LENGTH_LONG or ImageToast.LENGTH_SHORT.
 size - value should be between 5 - 100, it will alter the size of the image bitmap.

 ## for quick usage consider this